Corporate Travel Policies: What You Need to Know

 Negotiating packages with preferred suppliers that include most-desired amenities, especially money-savers such as complimentary breakfast) can make booking and staying both more convenient and comfortable without over-stretching your budget.
 Specify that travelers must book with preferred hotels whenever possible, or use a booking tool that automatically selects for that.

 Ground transportation.
 This should cover not only taxis, but buses, light rail, subways, parking, bridge or roadway tolls, etc. Set a preference for using the least expensive option, but allow travelers to also consider convenience and time required.
 Efficiency generates savings, too.
-Address shared services, too – many younger travelers now gravitate to Airbnb, Lyft, and Uber.
+Address shared services, too – many younger travelers now gravitate to shared hotel rooms, Airbnb, Lyft, and Uber.
 However, these services raise duty of care concerns about unpredictability and accountability.
 Will you provide mileage reimbursement for driving to and from the airport?

 Reimbursable expenses.
 Provide a list of everything the company will pay for – for instance, baggage fees, or certain types of client entertainment, or cancellation fees (that are not the traveler’s fault).
 If possible, negotiate elimination of cancellation and change fees from rates charged by preferred providers.